Last update: February 2018

 Is investing a form of gambling?

-you'll probably win, while in the casino you'll probably
+forms of investing you'll probably win, while in the casino you'll

 Help me improve this article by letting me know what else I should include here.